 Phase One

-Phase One of two-phase design-build selection evaluates offerors solely on qualifications and technical approach, with strict limits on advancing offerors and no cost or price considerations.
+Phase One of two-phase design-build selection focuses solely on technical qualifications and limits the number of offerors advancing, with strict documentation and approval requirements for exceptions.

 Overview

 FAR 36.303-1 outlines the requirements for Phase One of the two-phase design-build selection procedures.
-This phase focuses on evaluating offerors based on qualifications and technical approach, without considering cost or price factors.
-The solicitation must specify the scope of work, phase-one and phase-two evaluation factors, and the maximum number of offerors (generally not more than five) who will be invited to submit phase-two proposals.
-If more than five offerors are to be selected, a documented determination is required, with additional approval for acquisitions over $4.5 million.
-After evaluation, only the most highly qualified offerors are invited to proceed to Phase Two.
+This phase focuses on evaluating offerors based on technical approach and qualifications, without considering cost or price factors.
+The solicitation must clearly state the scope of work, the evaluation factors for both phases, and the maximum number of offerors (typically not more than five) who will be invited to submit detailed proposals in Phase Two.
+If more than five offerors are to be selected, a documented and approved justification is required, especially for acquisitions over $5.5 million, where higher-level approval is mandated.
+After evaluation, only the most highly qualified offerors, up to the specified maximum, are invited to participate in Phase Two.

 Key Rules